tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 - cooking methods
 These data will be stored as JSON format in local machine.

-Second, the developed website allow users to search for the keyword of the recipe.

 Third, the user information will include:
 - username
 - password